Shaz2ej/youthpargati/README_REFERRAL_DASHBOARD.md

 4. Purchase a package and verify it moves to "Your Purchased Packages"
 5. Use a referral code when purchasing a package as another user
 6. Verify that the referrer information is stored correctly
+7. Check that the referrer earns the correct commission based on whether they own the package
+8. Verify that the commission is displayed correctly in the student dashboard